ahawkin/personal-portfolio/README.md

 then navigate to `dist` and open `index.html`

 ## CI & Deployment
-CirleCI is used to test, build and then deploy a new version to the `gh-pages` branch automatically when changes are made to `master`.
-For `pull requests` only the test and build stages are run.
+CirleCI is used to automatically lint, test and build the project.
+If changes are made to `master` then CircleCI will also deploy a new version of the app to GitHub Pages.

 Deployment can also be done manually by running